-Policy FI1 Transport and Access
+Transport and Access

-- A. Development proposals must be supported by a Transport Statement or Assessment which must reference ECC Development Management Policies (2011)29, and in particular Policy DM13, which specifies the thresholds (Appendix B) when such statements will be required. - B. New development must provide appropriate safe pedestrian and cycle routes to public transport hubs e.g., bus stops and the railway station and recreational, educational, and retail facilities.
+- A. Development proposals must be supported by a Transport Statement or Assessment and Travel Plan having regard to ECC (29). - B. New development must provide appropriate safe pedestrian and cycle routes to public transport hubs e.g., bus stops and the railway station and recreational, educational, and retail facilities.
 Where possible these routes should link to other local and national networks.
 Safe links from Maldon Road to Keith Bigden Memorial Ground and Bury Lane to the station are required.
 Safe and direct convenient pedestrian and cycle links from Hatfield Peverel to Lodge Farm, Witham are required. - C. Access for all should be the standard.
 Where possible, shared use cycle ways/footpaths should be provided.
 The needs of those with mobility problems and visual impairment should be considered e.g., Dropped kerbs, textured surfaces.
-This will also meet the needs of people with pushchairs.
+This will also meet the needs of people with pushchairs. - D. Developments will be required to implement 'shared spaces' or 'living streets' to reduce both the speed and dominance of motorised transport, by removing unnecessary street furniture/road markings, introducing specific materials and a speed limit of 20 mph.
+The alteration of existing roads within the Parish to shared spaces will be supported. - E. Support will be given to proposals where there is an acceptable impact on the local road network including the management of vehicular movements on the surrounding road network to prevent congestion and damage to road surfaces and verges. - F. Support will be given to proposals that improve and extend the existing footpath network and create a cycle path and bridleway network, allowing greater access to housing, village centres, green spaces, and the open countryside.
+Proposals that include appropriately designed and surfaced footpaths through landscaped and open areas will be supported.
+Where revisions to existing rights of way are necessary to accommodate planned development, alternative routes should seek to avoid the use of estate roads for the purpose wherever possible. - G. The loss of existing footpaths and cycle paths will be resisted.

-29 Development Management Policies, Essex County Council, 2011
+29 Development Management Policies (2011)